adamjkb/bark/docs/client-extension-api-reference.md

 # Client Extension API reference

-## Good to know
+## Before start

 Bark doesn't override any of the existing [Prisma model queries](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#model-queries) but it is strongly recommended to create / delete new nodes using the extensions API otherwise the tree structure might not work and require a lot of manual intervention to untangle it.
 For similar reasons it's best not to directly update `path`, `numchild`, and `depth` properties.

 ## Create